 In 2013, Cause & Effect went on hiatus and Milo began work on various projects, mining through some older material, but it wasn’t until 2015 that SOLSUN emerged.

 The first SOLSUN single “The Only Ones?” features backing vocals by Anything Box’s Dania Morales, and is mixed by Producer/Remixer Dave Audé and Christian Dwiggins.
-The single will be released digitally at the end of July followed by a mini album later this summer.
+Check it out HERE!

 Fritz Helder released his Force Of Nature EP on London-based label AVSR.
 Following his recent collaborations with Sinden, Andrea Oliva and fellow band member Dinamo Azari, the performer, vocalist and transcendental art influencer didn’t waste any time releasing his debut solo project with this stunning 3-track EP.
 The title track “Force Of Nature” represents both an announcement and a confident distillation, packaged up into a vogue banger that embraces colorful, worldly vibes and mesmerizing, throbbing grooves.
 “Force Of Nature” (The Bad Seed Manipulation) is a hyper-kinetic re-imagining of the title track, with playful, syncopated drums and a bazaar of beats that kick-start the party to eleven.